hillc255/flask-tutorial/README.md

 # flask-tutorial
-Flask tutorial to create a blo
+Flask tutorial to create a blog

 ## Synopsis

-Name: Flask blog tutorial
+Name: Flask blog

-This is a Flask "light-weight" python web application.
+This is a Flask "light-weight" python web application which guides the user through creating a blog.

 The Flask tutorial can be accessed here <https://flask.palletsprojects.com/en/1.1.x/tutorial/>